nblumhardt/serilog-timings/README.md

 This keeps noise in the log to a minimum, and makes it easy to extract and manipulate timing information on a per-operation basis.

-Serilog's support for structured data makes it a great way to collect timing information.
-It's easy to get started with in development, because the timings are printed to the same output as other log messages (the console, files, etc.) so a metrics server doesn't have to be available all the time.

 ### Installation